Inspiration How Art Journal Therapy Can Lead To A Better Life

 Living a life of intentionality

-The practice of journaling as a therapy allows us to live a life of intentionality.
+The practice of art journal therapy allows us to live a life of intentionality.
 It is where productivity and mindfulness meet, and our beliefs are aligned with our actions.
 When we write, we think on paper.
 Jotting down our random thoughts, to-do lists, and everyday reflections is a huge part of the positive-cognitive effects of journaling as a therapy.
 It is an act of attention that allows us to really grasp something from our minds and put it into words; cementing and integrating it to our inner selves.

 Journaling as a therapy allows us to become aware of our thought process; to realize how we react to our surroundings.
 As we word out our thoughts and emotions, we make them tangible and see them from a broader perspective.
 From here, we can choose to create change as needed.

 Staying positive, setting your goals, and creating a habit

 Life will always throw curveballs at us, but the answer to our happiness and positivity lies in our mindset.
 An attitude of gratitude, as we like to call it, is vital for growth.
 It is the practice of listing down what we are grateful for each day that passes, helping us remember the good things in our lives.